-Office for National Statistics (ONS) published a series of explanatory notes to accompany new experimental from-whom-to-whom statistics, which have been published since March 2015.
-These explanatory notes outline the data sources and methods used in the construction of the experimental from-whom-to-whom 2018 matrices.
+We created a series of explanatory notes to accompany new experimental from-whom-to-whom statistics published since March 2015.
+These explanatory notes outline the data sources and methods used in the construction of the 2019 matrices.
 The explanatory notes are important in increasing user understanding of the financial account data.

-As part of the ongoing development programme of these experimental from-whom-to-whom statistics, we have produced this additional note, which provides a further explanation of the institutional sectors and financial instruments that are referred to in the detailed explanatory notes.
+As part of the ongoing development programme of these experimental from-whom-to-whom statistics, we have produced a further explanation of the institutional sectors and financial instruments that are referred to in the detailed explanatory notes.

-We welcome feedback on the information included in this note.
-Any feedback on this explanatory note can be sent to firstname.lastname@example.org.Back to table of contents
+We welcome feedback on the information included in this article.
+Any feedback on this can be sent to firstname.lastname@example.org.Back to table of contents

 Robust classifications are needed to produce good quality national accounts that are internally consistent and comparable across the world.
-It is a legal requirement for the UK to compile the national accounts’ statistics in accordance with the European System of Accounts 2010: ESA 2010, which is done by Office for National Statistics (ONS).
-The two main areas of classification that ONS engages in are classifying institutional units and classifying transactions.Back to table of contents
+It is a legal requirement for the UK to compile the national accounts statistics in accordance with the European System of Accounts 2010: ESA 2010, which is done by the ONS.
+The two main areas of classification that we engage in are classifying institutional units and classifying transactions.Back to table of contents

 The economy consists of a large number of institutional units such as businesses, government bodies and households.
 These institutional units are classified into institutional sectors according to their characteristics.
 Each of these sectors is discussed in more detail in this section.